Professional Sewer Leak Detection in Houston

 With proper maintenance, along with regular drain cleaning, sewer lines have a lifespan of fifty years or more.
 Preventing sewer line leaks can be difficult when outside forces like root infiltration and shifting soil can cause cracks anywhere along your sewer line.

-If you suspect a sewer line leak, call Nick’s Plumbing and Sewer Services to book a sewer leak detection in Houston.
+If you suspect a sewer line leak, call Nick’s Plumbing and Air Conditioning Services to book a sewer leak detection in Houston.